 Since January 2017, Tools for Inner Peace has been volunteering in Bekaa valley, Lebanon, where 800,000 Syrian refugees live in informal camps.
 We have been delivering yoga and relaxation techniques to women and children, as a way of providing relief from war trauma and helping them cope with their daily lives.
 This work is currently supported by the Kamynu Trust.

-We have also been receiving funds from the Big Lottery Fund and Sport England since summer 2016 for a series of classes, as well as a retreat, for UK based refugees and asylum seekers to promote their mental and emotional wellbeing.
-We are currently offering free yoga classes in London and Liverpool.
+We have also been receiving funds from the UK’s National Lottery Community Fund (formerly the Big Lottery Fund) and Sport England since summer 2016 for a series of classes, as well as a retreat, for UK based refugees and asylum seekers to promote their mental and emotional wellbeing.
+We are currently offering free yoga classes in London, Liverpool and Yorkshire.
 To meet the widespread need, our project is training additional yoga teachers in the the therapeutic use of yoga to alleviate suffering and release trauma.

 “Every moment was full of joy and excitement.
 I did yoga for the first time in my life.
-I learned how to go deep down inside my brain and soul and search for the peace of my mind; I learned to communicate with nature in silence.
-The last day we had a party for which we prepared our best Afghan food.
-The food, the atmosphere, the music and dancing were amazing.”
+I learned how to go deep down inside my soul and search for the peace of my mind; I learned to communicate with nature in silence.”

 – Zobaida Sakandary, Restorative Retreat for women refugees, June 2017